-Monster experience points are located in the monster manual.
-Experience points awards for treasure acquired is equal to the gold piece value of all the treasure picked up in the course of adventuring.
+Monster experience points are located in the Monster and Treasure Guide.
+Experience point awards for treasure acquired is equal to the gold piece value of all the treasure picked up in the course of adventuring.
 Optionally, the Castle Keeper may not allow this or only some percentage of the treasure's value as this may speed up the rate of level progression depending on the amount of treasure acquired.
-Experience points awarded for role playing see the monster Monster and Treasure Guide.
+Experience points awarded for role playing see the Monster and Treasure Guide.
 Bear in mind, the Castle Keeper does not have to award this amount if the player did a poor job of role playing but can if he wants to.